 For instance, he shows the example of how Obama used A/B testing in his campaign.
 The first version on his home page was the one shown below:

 His campaign team decided to experiment with the video image of the page and the call-to-action button text to support his campaign.

-The A/B test experiment included 4 variations of the image and 4 variations of the call-to-action button.
+The A/B test experiment included 4 variants of the image and 4 variants of the call-to-action button.
 The outcome?
 The winning version of the A/B test on Obama’s website is estimated to have garnered an estimated 40% more people involved and an additional $60 million in campaign support.